-In a Biblical sense Exegesis is a theological term used to describe an approach to interpreting a passage in the Bible by critical analysis.
-In contemporary usage, it can mean a critical explanation or interpretation of any text, whether in the Bible or not.
+In a Biblical theological sense, the term Exegesis is used to delineate an approach to interpreting Biblical passages using critical analysis.
+In its contemporary use, the term means a critical interpretation of text, regardless if it is Biblically-based or not.

 Properly conducted exegesis includes utilizing several things in order to arrive at what the Biblical writer is attempting to convey.
 It includes understanding the context of a particular set of verses and comparing them with other Scriptures, along with applying what is unknown about the customs extant at the time of writing.
 In short, it means to try and pull from a passage its inherent meaning.
 Eisegesis is the opposite of exegesis, which is an approach to interpreting a Bible passage by reading into it a meaning that is not evident at all by the passage.

 Two different types of exegesis exists.
 The first is called Rational and the second is called Revealed.
 Revealed exegesis states that God's Spirit is the inspiration behind the writers of the Bible.
 This means the Biblical words found within its pages are written under the divine inspiration of God and convey his perfect will for mankind.
 Rational exegesis states the authors of the books of the Bible were using their own creative minds (without any influence from God) to compose their writings.

 Taken together, the two types of Exegesis state that some can study God's word believing he himself was the inspiration behind it while others study the Scriptures from the point of view that it is just a mere collection of made up stories, myths, tall tales, etc.